Review: Harbinger of Justice by Andrew Watson

 “In the unrelenting places of the world, stillness was an undervalued commodity.”

 Watson opens with a gripping prologue, sparking intrigue and setting up an atmosphere thick with mystery.
-His worldbuilding shines here: inspired by Egyptian mythology, the setting teems with horrifying creatures, ancient folklore, and god-like figures that loom large over every page.
+His worldbuilding shines here: inspired by ancient Egypt, the setting teems with fearsome creatures, ancient folklore, and divine figures that loom large over every page.
 This dark, mythical backdrop evoked the same tension and adventure in me as classic films like The Mummy and Indiana Jones.

 By using multiple perspectives, Watson gives depth to both main and supporting characters.
 The rapid plot development does not come at the expense of character development; we are drawn into each character’s story and their storylines are satisfyingly interwoven.